SAP/fundamental-react/README.md

 You will need to install [Node and Node Package Manager]( https://www.npmjs.com/get-npm).

+## Consuming the Library

+1. Fundamental-react does not include the SAP Fiori Fundamentals library which is required for styling.
+Install Fiori Fundamentals:
+    ```
+    npm install fiori-fundamentals
+    ```

+1. Install fundamental-react
+    ```
+    npm install fundamental-react
+    ```

+1. Include the Fiori Fundamentals CSS in your React application.
+In your App.scss file include the following lines:
+    ```
+    $fd-icons-path: "~fiori-fundamentals/scss/icons/";
+    $fd-fonts-path: "~fiori-fundamentals/scss/fonts/";
+    @import '../node_modules/fiori-fundamentals/scss/all.scss';
+    ```

+1. Import components as needed.
+See [Component Documentation](https://sap.github.io/fundamental-react/) for examples and API details.
+    ```
+    import { Alert } from 'fundamental-react/dist';
+    ```

 ## Getting Started

 1. Clone this repository to your local machine